 Declaration of Participation, NCLB Transferability and Maintenance of Effort for Federal Grants.

-The Declaration of Participation Report is completed annually by districts in accordance with the No Child Left Behind Act of 2001.
+The Declaration of Participation Report to be completed by your district in accordance with the Every Student Succeeds Act and the Individuals with Disabilities Education Act.
 This report is used to identify the number of students enrolled in area private non-profit and home schools.
-Federal programs participating in the Declaration of Participation are Title IIA -- Teacher Quality, and IDEA-B -- Individuals with Disabilities Education Act.
+Federal programs participating in the Declaration of Participation are Title II, Part A-Supporting Effective Instruction, Title III - English Learners (EL) and Immigrant, Title IV, Part A-Student Support and Academic Enrichment Grants and IDEA-B - Individuals with Disabilities Education Act.

 Documents pertaining to Declaration of Participation: